 }

-We add the clean_variable_names argument to the function and specify that it should be FALSE by default.
-Then, in the function body, we set up an if statement.
-If the argument is TRUE, we run a line that overwrites the variable names with versions formatted in snake case 1.
-If the argument is FALSE, we leave the variable names unchanged.
+This code adds the clean_variable_names argument to get_acs_race_ethnicity() and specifies that its value should be FALSE by default.
+Then, in the function body, an if statement says that if the argument is TRUE, the variable names should be overwritten by versions formatted in snake case 1.
+If the argument is FALSE, the variable names remain unchanged.

-If you run the function, nothing should change, because our new argument is set to FALSE by default.
+If you run the function now, nothing should change, because the new argument is set to FALSE by default.
 Try setting clean_variable_names to TRUE as follows:

 get_acs_race_ethnicity(clean_variable_names = TRUE)